 Certainly this was disappointing, and I spent a few moments indulging the sadness of losing these anticipated experiences.
 However, it was a small loss relative relative to what others are experiencing during this pandemic.
 The health and safety of many is in jeopardy and the clear and best choice is to stay home.

 In the last few weeks, I have had moments wondering about the point of photography right now when there are bigger things that matter.
 When people’s lives and livelihoods are at stake, it can be hard to see how spending time behind a camera matters.
 Why take pictures and why share them?
 But they do matter.
 They matter because they document this time.
 Even the images of nature matter because they offer a glimpse of beauty in an uncertain time.
 The sun still rises and sets, the birds still chirp and the spring flowers will bloom.
 These images offer hope and fill our eyes and minds with something beautiful amidst the constant anxiety producing news that fills our screens.

-A couple tips if you decide to start your own project with the 150-600!
+A couple tips if you decide to start using an ultra-telephoto lens like the SIGMA 150-600mm:

 - Keep Your Shutter Speed High!

 The 150-600 is a beast of a lens!
 If you are shooting without the stabilization of a tripod or Optical Stabilizer, camera shake may prevent your images from being sharp.
 I find that 1/1000 is the minimum I need for tack-sharp images.
 Faster than that is even better.
 Quite often I will use 1/1600 or 1/2000.

 - Don’t be afraid to raise that ISO!

 When shooting handheld and at a high shutter speed, you’ll need to crank that ISO.
 Many of my images are ISO 3200 and up to ISO 6400 depending on the light.
 It is preferable to raise the ISO and get proper exposure than to keep the ISO lower and underexpose.
 Better image quality comes with proper exposure.